Moorat

 Moorat (English: Eunuch's Wedding) is a Pakistani TV serial which premiered on ARY Digital.
-It is directed by Kamran Qureshi, written by Seema Ghazal and produced by Humayun Saeed and Abdullah Kadwani's production house, 7th Sky Entertainment.
+It is directed by Kamran Qureshi, written by Seema Ghazal, and produced by Humayun Saeed and Abdullah Kadwani's production house, 7th Sky Entertainment.

-It centers on a boy who is snubbed and beaten by his brother and father, and tries finding love outside the home.
+It centers on a boy who is snubbed and abused by his brother and father, and to find love outside the home.
 The story deals with the taboo subject of eunuchs who suffer endlessly in silence, wrapped in slurs and miseries.
-This sensitive story shows their deprived and isolated world, and portrays how they too are not far away from human emotions and feelings, and their world not much different to ours.
+This story aims to show their deprived and isolated world, and portrays how they are not different from others in experiencing human emotions and feelings, and that their world is not much different from other people.